SUMMER SEMINARS ON

 Educators can access the QFT in several ways:

-- JOIN our Educators’ Network and download free resources and gain access to a library of examples and peer-to-peer sharing.
+- JOIN our Educators’ Network and download free resources to learn the strategy and teach it to others.

 - READ our book Make Just One Change: Teach Students to Ask Their Own Questions (Harvard Education Press: 2011) for a full explanation of the QFT and many examples of classroom use that show the impact on both students and teachers.